auth0/docs/STYLEGUIDE.md

 ## Voice

 * Address the reader directly: "you".
 Use "we" only for Auth0's recommendations.
-* Use active voice.
+* Use the active voice.
-* For instructions, use imperative mood.
+* For instructions, use an imperative mood.

 | **Incorrect** | **Correct** |
 | --- | --- |